GoogleCloudPlatform/cloud-foundation-fabric/fast/stages/02-networking-nva/README.md

 ### DNS architecture

-The DNS ([`dns`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/dns)) infrastructure is defined in [`dns.tf`](dns.tf).
+The DNS ([`dns`](https://github.com/terraform-google-modules/cloud-foundation-fabric/tree/master/modules/dns)) infrastructure is defined in [`dns-*.tf`] files.

 Cloud DNS manages onprem forwarding, the main GCP zone (in this example `gcp.example.com`) and is peered to environment-specific zones (i.e. `dev.gcp.example.com` and `prod.gcp.example.com`).

 #### Cloud environment

-Per the section above Landing acts as the source of truth for DNS within the Cloud environment.
-Resources defined in the spoke VPCs consume the Landing DNS infrastructure through DNS peering (e.g. `prod-landing-root-dns-peering`).
+The root DNS zone defined in the landing project acts as the source of truth for DNS within the Cloud environment.
+Resources defined in the spoke VPCs consume the landing DNS infrastructure through DNS peering (e.g. `prod-landing-root-dns-peering`).
 Spokes can optionally define private zones (e.g. `prod-dns-private-zone`) - granting visibility to the Landing VPC ensures that the whole cloud environment can query such zones.

 #### Cloud to on-prem

-Leveraging the forwarding zones defined on Landing (e.g. `onprem-example-dns-forwarding` and `reverse-10-dns-forwarding`), the cloud environment can resolve `in-addr.arpa.` and `onprem.example.com.` using the on-premises DNS infrastructure.
+Leveraging the forwarding zones defined on landing project (e.g. `onprem-example-dns-forwarding` and `reverse-10-dns-forwarding`), the cloud environment can resolve `in-addr.arpa.` and `onprem.example.com.` using the on-premises DNS infrastructure.
 Onprem resolvers IPs are set in variable `dns.onprem`.

-DNS queries sent to the on-premises infrastructure come from the `35.199.192.0/19` source range, which is only accessible from within a VPC or networks connected to one.
+DNS queries sent to the on-premises infrastructure come from the `35.199.192.0/19` source range.

 #### On-prem to cloud

-The [Inbound DNS Policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) defined in module `landing-vpc` ([`landing.tf`](./landing.tf)) automatically reserves the first available IP address on each created subnet (typically the third one in a CIDR) to expose the Cloud DNS service so that it can be consumed from outside of GCP.
+The [Inbound DNS Policy](https://cloud.google.com/dns/docs/server-policies-overview#dns-server-policy-in) defined in *landing trusted VPC module* ([`vpc-landing.tf`](./vpc-landing.tf)) automatically reserves the first available IP address on each subnet (typically the third one in a CIDR) to expose the Cloud DNS service, so that it can be consumed from outside of GCP.

 ### Private Google Access